Why Proof-based Billing Models Win

 - Payments are posted but not reconciled against the invoice

-Each subsystem may be accurate in isolation, but the invoice may be incorrect overall.
+Each subsystem may appear accurate in isolation, but fragmented observability across disconnected systems can still produce an incorrect invoice overall.
 Post-send audits are ineffective because, once invoices are delivered, customers focus on the totals, and issuing credits can affect the customer experience.

 The Invoice Provability Principle